dodooft/dodooft/README.md

 ### Hi there 👋 I'm Javier

-I'm an electronic engineer studying a PhD.
+I'm an electronic engineer studying for a Ph.D.
 I work on HPC accelerating algorithms using FPGAs.
 Also, I work as an embedded developer.
-I mainly develop on C++ or C, using Python and Bash for scripting.
+I mainly develop in C++ or C, Python, and Bash for scripting.

 <p>
 <img src="https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white" />